I have a Plan 1 and Plan 2 loan – how do my repayments work?

 d) Nathan is self-employed

-If Nathan was not an employee but was self-employed and had made profits of £26,000 then he would complete a self assessment tax return.
-His repayments will still be calculated as £690.30 for the 2018/19 tax year and will be allocated the same as the example above:
+If Nathan was not an employee but self-employed and made profits of £28,000 then he would complete a Self Assessment tax return.
+His repayments will still be calculated as £774.90 for the 2020/21 tax year and will be allocated the same as the example above:

 Towards the end of repaying your loans you can switch to monthly direct debits when you have fully repaid one loan and you expect to finish repaying your other loan over the next two years.

 Remember if you have Plan 1 and Plan 2 loans then you start to repay your loan if you are earning over the repayment threshold from the April after you graduate from each course separately.
-For example, if you have both a Plan 1 and Plan 2 loan and you graduate from your first course in July 2012 and from your second course in July 2017 and begin a new job in August 2017 earning £26,000 then you will immediately start repaying your Plan 1 loan as you graduated from the course in July 2012, but you will not start repaying your Plan 2 loans until the April after you graduated from that course, so Plan 2 repayments will start from April 2018.
+For example, if you have both a Plan 1 and Plan 2 loan and you graduated from your first course in July 2012 and from your second course in July 2019 and begin a new job in August 2019 earning £27,000 annually then you will immediately start repaying your Plan 1 loan as you graduated from the course in July 2012, but you will not start repaying your Plan 2 loans until the April after you graduated from that course, so Plan 2 repayments will start from April 2020.